Ctri-The-Third/SpaceTraders_dispatcher/blog/week8.md

 Requests will either result in high value IRON, mid value ore being hauled away, or low value ore being sold locally.
 There's been several sales so far for 5k a pop (yay), but I don't see any IRON being sold, which is a little concerning.
 Perhaps the trader in question is still filling up with ore. it'll take 29.3 minutes for a light hauler to fill up entirely with IRON, so this actually makes sense.

+Note that we're now reaching approximate saturation of requests, so our focus will need to turn to behaviour optimisation, and ship upgrades.

+## Major feature - Tasks!

+The conductor now identifies never-before-visited shipyards and markets that are on the jump network, and creates tasks for them.
+The dispatcher now searches for tasks.
+It looks for a ship's active task (due to a restart or crash), then it looks for tasks that a ship meets the criteria for.
+Currently our only category for this is "DRONE", which equates to satelites and/or mining drones.
+This ensures that as we enter the endgame, our high-CPH ships are not being used for low-value tasks.

+This capability will eventually be used to assign Ore Hounds to go get upgraded with Mining Laser IIs (at a point where we have sufficient money), and to instrument specific buy-sell behaviour for delivery quests next week.

 **Contracts or steady earnings?**
 Week 8 behaviour has 1 drone and 1 ore hound, and is therefore in stage 3 going for the contract with command-frigate supporting.
 I think